Research, Scholarship, and Creative Activity

-The Offices of Undergraduate and Graduate Studies and the SJSU Research Foundation oversee several internal grant competitions, offering faculty opportunities to apply for release time, travel funds and other resources.
+The Office of Research and the Center for Faculty Develompent oversee several internal grant competitions, offering faculty opportunities to apply for release time, travel funds and other resources.

 The SJSU Research Foundation provides support to faculty as they seek to identify potential funders, as they develop proposals, and as they manage their grants, post-award.
 Research Foundation staff offer individual consultation and workshops on a wide variety of topics pertaining to research and scholarship.

 Faculty are invited to explore the variety of programs and resources designed to assist them in honing their research interests, in finding collaborators and in crafting proposals.